savirhkhan/Global-Terrorism-EDA/README.md

 weapon_type- Type of the weapon used
 killed- Numeber of people killed in attack
 wounded- Number of people injured in Attack

+Conclusion:

+After the Year 2003-04 there is sharp increase in the terror attacks throughout the globe.
+Year 2014 is where most attack happpen considered the most most violent year for the world in terms of terror attacks.
+United States faced most number of Casualities(Killed+ Bounded) in the world.
+Iraq is a country where most number of terrorist attack happen
+Middle East and North Africa is a region where most number of terrorist attack happen, follwed by South Asia where second most number of terrorist attack happen
+Autralia & Oceania is the least prone to terrorist Attacks.
+After the year 2008, India sees a sharp increase of terrorist attacks ---and 2016 is most violent year for india in terms of terror attacks.
+Majority of terror attacks in india are of the kind Bombing/Explosion
+J&K is a state where most number of terrorist attack happen in india followed by Assam and Manipur----- Puducherry is a state where least number of attack happend considered to be safest in terms of terror attacks.
+Most number of fatalities happen in armed assault and most number of injuries happen in Bombing/Explosion in J&K
+Police is most targeted when terrorist do Bombing/Explosion and Armed Assault
+Most number of attacks happen in the month of August in J&K
+Most Active Terrorist group is Hizbul Mujahideen.